datanav/docs/hub/features/durable-data.rst

   We suggest you enable durable data in the following cases:

   #.
 All inbound pipes that are pushed to should have durable data enabled to mitigate the risk of data loss
   #.
 Non-idempotent endpoint pipes.
-Especially where duplicated data transfers could be problematic (we recommend that all sources be idempotent, if possible)
+Especially where duplicated data transfers could be an issue (we recommend that all sources be idempotent, if possible)
   #.
 Endpoint pipes and share pipes writing data to the endpoints must both have durable data enabled

 Example
 ^^^^^^^
-Data is pushed to Sesam by an external system when the cloud service where the Sesam subscription runs have a health issue and goes down.
-When Sesam is backed up some data could be lost and Sesam will not have any automated way to ask for the data since last backup to be sent again.
+Data is being pushed to Sesam by an external system when the cloud service where the Sesam subscription runs has a health issue and goes down.
+When Sesam is backed up, some data could be lost and Sesam will not have an automated way to ask for the data since the last backup.

 Sesam writes data to an invoice system that is non-idempotent.